Work of William Burges at Cardiff Castle: Clock Tower

 Much of the furniture and furnishings made for the castle were removed in 1947; Cardiff City Council continues to work for their return where possible.
-An example is the tulip vase purchased by Amgueddfa Cymru – National Museum Wales in 2016.
+An example is the tulip vase purchased by Amgueddfa Cymru – Museum Wales in 2016.
 Burges designed four such vases to sit on the corner corbels in the Summer smoking room – they are highly architectural in design, being modelled on the Abbot's Kitchen at Marmoutier Abbey near Tours.
 Removed by the Butes in 1947 and subsequently sold, one is now held by the Victoria and Albert Museum, one by The Higgins Art Gallery & Museum, Bedford, and the third was bought by the National Museum.
 The fourth was acquired by National Museums Scotland in 2017, with a grant from the National Heritage Memorial Fund, after an export bar was placed on the item in June 2016.
 Other examples of returned furniture include an ebonised side table designed for the Summer Smoking Room and acquired in 2007 and a glazed fire screen designed for the same room and acquired in 2012.